Accommodations for CE Participants

 - Allows participants to complete the CE Regulatory Element using a personal or work computer in any location

-- Gives participants unlimited time during the 120-day enrollment window, as well as the ability to stop and resume a session and have the system bookmark their place
+- Gives participants unlimited time to complete CE requirements until Dec.
+31 each year, as well as the ability to stop and resume a session and have the system bookmark their place

 - Provides participants with the freedom to use whatever assistive technologies they ordinarily use during the course of a regular day, including, but not limited to, the following:

 - Color contrast overlays or transparencies

 - Magnification lens or system that enhances visual function